SATHASHINI-S/SATHASHINI-S.github.io/content/blog/content.md

 This meetup was a powerful reminder of how vibrant and future-ready the Java community is.
 With advancements like **Virtual Threads**, better **language ergonomics**, and **cloud-native tooling**, Java is evolving to meet modern development needs.

+Whether you are a student, backend engineer, or software architect, events like these help you stay current, learn from real-world use cases, and get inspired to build better systems.

 ---